-- 1. Click Analyze..., then name the job. - 2.
-Select Analysis or Utility as the workflow type, then click Next. - 3.
-Follow the instructions starting at Step 12 of "Creating and starting a job" on page 44.
+- 1. Click Analyze..., then name the job and click Next. - 2.
+Follow the instructions starting at Step 13 of "Creating and starting a job" on page 51.

 Data Set QC reports

 The Data Set QC reports are generated when you create a new Data Set or update the data contained in existing Data Sets.
 These reports are designed to provide all relevant information about the data included in the Data Set as it comes from the instrument prior to data analysis, and are useful for data QC purposes.